sdlvlamp3/full-stack-knowledge-base/angular/Notes/Databinding Notes.md

 *//----------------------------------------------------------------PROPERTY AND EVENT BINDING---------------------------------------------------------------//*

-+ We need to be able to send data into a component or recieve data (recieve an event)
++ We need to be able to send data into a component or receive data (receive an event)

 + Property and event binding can be used on the following: